Free Sample Study Schedule and Tips & Tricks!

 CFA stands for Chartered Financial Analyst.
-The CFA charter is a well-respected, globally recognized financial designation.
+The CFA® designation is a well-respected, globally recognized financial credential.
 To become a charterholder, you have to successfully pass three intense investment-related examinations and have four years of experience in the investment decision-making world.
-Everyone has their own motivations for trying to become a CFA charterholder.
+Everyone has their own motivations for trying to become a CFA® charterholder.
 For me, it’s mostly about formal finance training, credibility, and my future plans for ReisUP.
 While I have four years of experience as a hedge fund analyst, I don’t have a finance degree or an MBA.
-I feel that obtaining the CFA charter and all the knowledge that comes with it will make me a better analyst and business owner.
+I feel that obtaining the CFA® designation and all the knowledge that comes with it will make me a better analyst and business owner.
 Time will tell.

 Let me preface the rest of this post with the following:

 I’m a fast learner and pretty good test-taker, historically speaking.

 I’ve always used this sort of "funnel method" (broad to condensed) to study for things.
 It’s time-consuming, but has yet to fail me.

 My job allows me to multitask to the max, so I was able to study while working.